How Can Hair Analysis Help You Decode Your Health?

 What Can Hair Samples Show Us?

 These measurements show the mineral content in our hair samples, indicating the body’s cell mineral status.
-This helps understand the body’s nutrition and metabolic trends over a longer period, unlike blood tests that provide temporary information.
+This helps understand the body’s nutrition and metabolic trends over a longer period, unlike blood tests that reveal acute status.

 Hair mineral analysis can detect patterns like a mineral deficiency or excess, indicating possible health problems before physical symptoms appear.